Sodomy law

 In 2011, the United Nations Human Rights Council passed an LGBT rights resolution, which was followed up by a report published by the UN Human Rights Commissioner which included scrutiny of the mentioned codes.
+In March 2022, the Committee on the Elimination of Discrimination against Women found that laws criminalizing consensual same-sex activity between women are a human rights violation.
+This case, brought by Rosanna Flamer-Caldera, was the first United Nations case to focus on lesbian and bisexual women.